 At July’s end, the Trump administration signed multiple executive orders that take aim at prescription drug prices.
 However, drug pricing experts have low expectations that these orders will make any sort of impact at all on the often-debated issue.

 “Ultimately, we’re going to need bipartisan legislation for meaningful drug pricing reform.
-This is election time and we’ve seen previous executive orders around the drug space from this administration that equates to signaling and handwaving more thasomething that has actual teeth,” says Tim Lash, chief strategy officer of West Health, a family of nonprofit organizations focused on seniors and lowering health care costs.
+This is election time and we’ve seen previous executive orders around the drug space from this administration that equates to signaling and handwaving more than something that has actual teeth,” says Tim Lash, chief strategy officer of West Health, a family of nonprofit organizations focused on seniors and lowering health care costs.

 Drug pricing researcher Inmaculada Hernandez, PharmD., assistant professor of pharmacy at the University of Pittsburgh School of Pharmacy, says the concepts in the administration’s executive orders are “nothing new.”
 The administration has been touting these ideas, drafting guidance, and releasing orders around them for the last few years.
 Meanwhile, various lawmakers have come up with their own proposals to thwart the drug pricing problem and former Vice President Joe Biden, the Democratic candidate for President has his own solutions.